abdrahmansoltan/Learning-Notes/Git/01-Git.md

   - value -> Data
 - Git does not use **small** tracking files throughout a repository -- everything is contained within the .git directory in the top-level directory of the repository.
 - Git does not use small tracking files throughout a repository -- everything is contained within the .git directory in the top-level directory of the repository.
+  - it does so by taking snapshot of the entire file at each step/stage

 ### advantages of distributed version control